GESIS-Methods-Hub/guidelines-for-methods/method-README-template.md

 ## How to Use
 1. Provide list of steps to execute the method for its intended purpose (assuming the environment is deployed).
-2. Explain which files or paramters need to be updated and how to alter the behavior of the method.
+2. Explain which files or parameters need to be updated and how to alter the behavior of the method.

 ## Hardware Requirements (Optional)
 1. The hardware requirements may be needed in specific cases when a method is known to require more memory/compute power.